sdmx-twg/vtl/v2.1/docs/reference_manual/operators/Time operators/Time aggregation/content.rst

 -----------------------------
 If *op* is a Data Set then it has exactly one Identifier of type *time*, *date* or *time_period* and may have other Identifiers.

-If time_agg is used in combination with an aggregation operator, op must not be specified.
+If time_agg is used in combination with an aggregation operator, op must not be specified, and the source dataset must have exactly one Identifier of type time, date or time_period (it may have additional Identifiers of other types).

 It is only possible to convert smaller duration values to larger duration values (e.g. it is possible to convert *monthly* data to *annual* data but the contrary is not allowed).